PeterThramkrongart/cds-language-portfolio/assignments/assignment-4/README.md

 ## Reproducibility

 **Step 1: Clone repository**
-- open a linux terminal
+- open a Linux terminal
 - Navigate the destination of the repository
 - run the following command
 ```console